The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 When this property is enabled, the chart will display negative values at the top and positive values at the bottom.

-This allows you to manually set the minimum, maximum, and interval values of the primary value axis through the Axis Range Settings
+This allows you to manually set the minimum, maximum, and interval values of the primary value axis through the Axis Range Settings dialog.

 It will be reflected in the primary value axis of the chart.

-dialog, using the dashboard parameter values.
+This feature allows you to dynamically set the minimum, maximum, and interval values of the primary value axis through the Axis Range Settings dialog, using the dashboard parameter values.
 Only number-type dashboard parameter values are allowed in the axis range properties.
 You can create multiple types of dashboard parameters.

 For more details about dashboard parameters, please refer to the Dashboard parameter documentation.